ITKaiOL/what_wordle/readme.md

 # Solution to Wordle

+**Stop reading this if you don't want any spoilers to the game Wordle**

 I made this for own research only.
 The result shows that it is possible to guess any of the answers in 6 guesses -- if you know the list of possible answers.

 The (estimated) best first guess is **RAISE** if you only guess word that could be an answer.
 Otherwise, **SOARE** gives slightly better average.